Tag: Tom Watson

 The below Parliamentary question was asked by Tom Watson on 2016-10-20.

-To ask the Secretary of State for Culture, Media and Sport, whether she plans to reform the regulation of fixed odds betting terminals.
+To ask the Secretary of State for Culture, Media and Sport, what recent assessment she has made of the social effects of fixed odds betting terminals.

 Tracey Crouch